Wage Rigidity and Retirement in Optimal Portfolio Choice: Solving the infinite horizon Problem .

-\begin{proposition} [Solution of Problem \ref{pb2}] Consider the infinite-horizon optimization Problem \ref{pb2} under Hypothesis \ref{hp:betarho}. \begin{itemize} \item The value function $V^{ih}:[\tau_R,\infty) \times \mathbb{R}_+ \rightarrow \overline{ \mathbb{R}}$ is given by where \end{itemize} \begin{itemize} \item The optimal strategies in feedback form are (here $s \ge t$) where the optimal wealth process $W^*$ has dynamics (here $s\ge t$) \end{itemize} \end{proposition} \begin{proof} For the proof of the result we appeal to \cite[Theorem 5.1]{BGP} fixing $(X_0,X_1)\equiv 0$, for example setting the initial condition for $X$ at $0$, i.e. $x=0\in M_2$ in their notation.
-When we apply this result we just have to pay attention to the different initial time of the problem.
-This is not a big issue since the problem is autonomous and it is sufficient to rescale time.
-We thus obtain that the value function associated with Problem \ref{pb2} is as in \eqref{Vfh}. \end{proof} \begin{remark} Problem \ref{pb2} is a variant of the classical infinite horizon Merton problem taking into account the availability of life insurance.
-Solution to Problem \ref{pb2} could be also found by a re-adaptation of classical arguments (see e.g. \cite{Rogers}).
+\begin{rem} Problem \ref{pb2} is a variant of the classical infinite horizon Merton problem taking into account the availability of life insurance. {Solution to Problem \ref{pb2} can also be found by adapting classical arguments} (see e.g. \cite{Rogers}).
 Note, in particular, that one has to assume $\nu>0$, as required in Hypothesis \ref{hp:betarho}, in order for the Merton problem to have a solution.
-For example, when $\gamma \in(0,1)$, one can prove that in a similar problem an investor can achieve infinite utility by delaying consumption if $\nu<0$ (see \cite[Section 1.6 and Proposition 1.3]{Rogers} and \cite[Remark 2.5]{BGP}).
-For the case $\gamma>1$ one can see, for example, reference \cite{FreniGozziSalvadori06}, in which it is proved, in a related deterministic case, that $\nu<0$ implies $V^{ih}(t,w)= - \infty$. \end{remark}
+If $\nu<0$, for example, one can prove that an investor can achieve infinite utility by delaying consumption when $\gamma \in(0,1)$ (see \cite[Section 1.6 and Proposition 1.3]{Rogers} and \cite[Remark 2.5]{BGP}).
+For the case $\gamma>1$, we refer to \cite{FreniGozziSalvadori06}, in which it is proved, in a related deterministic case, that $\nu<0$ implies $V^{ih}(t,w)= - \infty$. \end{rem}